Association of Leaders in Volunteer Engagement

 • Rewriting the Rules: Volunteerism in a Changing World

-Faiza Venzant, Niila Hebert & Becky Blumer
+Faiza Venzant, CVA; Niila Hebert, CVA; Becky Blumer, CVA

 • Building Community Remotely: How Little Free Library Leverages Digital Tools to Keep Over 200,000 Volunteers Engaged

-Brianna Stapleton Welch & Marshall Kruger
+Brianna Stapleton Welch and Marshall Krueger

 • Huddle Up!
-Inspire Your Volunteer Groups Through Simple Team Building
+Inspire Your Volunteer Groups through Simple Team Building

 • Change Starts with You: Driving Volunteer Engagement Through Leadership